ruinahkoh/phantom_agent_lead_generation/README.md

      ]
     }
     ```
--SLMs are less prone to hallucinations as compared to LLMs, they are more likely to admit that they do not know
+- SLMs are less prone to hallucinations as compared to LLMs, they are more likely to admit that they do not know

 Observability:
 - integrate LangSmith for trace logging and evaluation.